Commercial Lease Insurance Clause

 A modified gross lease is when the landlord and tenant split the costs of maintenance, taxes, and insurance.
 For example, the landlord agrees to pay for maintenance and property taxes, and the tenant pays for smaller repairs and liability insurance.

 If you need help with a commercial lease insurance clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.